ClickHouse/ClickHouse/docs/en/development/tests.md

 ### Restricting test runs

-A test can have one or more _test tags_ specifying restrictions for test runs.
+A test can have zero or more _test tags_ specifying restrictions for test runs.

-For `.sh` tests tags are placed in `.sh` files as comments, example:
+For `.sh` tests tags are written as a comment on the second line:

 ```bash
 #!/usr/bin/env bash
 # Tags: no-fasttest
 ```

-For `.sql` tests tags are placed as SQL comments, example:
+For `.sql` tests tags are placed in the first line as a SQL comment:

 ```sql
 -- Tags: no-fasttest